JB-26/website-portfolio/src/blog/2021-08-01-covid19-uk-data.md

 - Upper-tier local authority
 - Lower-tier local authority

-So in this case, I'm looking at Milton Keynes:
+So in this case, I'm looking at Milton Keynes (my home town):

 ```
 area_filter = [